-Even though the above examples contain relatively low number of components they are representative of systems commonly 375 encountered in industrial settings (Dalitz et al., 2012; Mitchell et al., 2014; Kern et al., 2018).
-Other works, notably (Krishnamurthy, 2013; Anjum et al., 2018), have demonstrated the possibility of applying modelling approaches to systems with large numbers of components, and thus we expect our method to scale similarly well.
-Furthermore, it has been shown that significant peak overlap can be tolerated in ideal artificial examples (Matviychuk et al., 2017), and thorough investigation of these effects in real-world systems is the topic of ongoing research.
+Even though the above examples contain a relatively low number of components, they are representative of systems commonly encountered in industrial settings (Dalitz et al., 2012; Mitchell et al., 2014; Kern et al., 2018).
+Other works, notably Krishnamurthy (2013) and Anjum et al. (2018), have demonstrated the possibility of applying modelling approaches to systems with large numbers of components, and thus we expect our method to scale similarly well.
+Furthermore, it has been shown that significant peak overlap can be tolerated in ideal artificial examples (Matviychuk et al., 2017), and thorough investigation of these effects in realworld systems is the topic of ongoing research.

-380 5 Conclusions
+5 Conclusions

 We proposed an effective and computationally simple mechanism to improve the accuracy of model-based quantification in NMR data analysis.
-The proposed adjustment procedure aims to account for all useful signal left in the residual spectrum after the usual least squares fit, which can signify a case of model misspecification - a problem notoriously difficult to avoid in most model-based qNMR methods.
-Our alternative optimization criterion explicitly relies on the denoising of residual spectrum and smoothing the remaining baseline and is particularly effective in correcting phasing errors.
-The results of analysis of experimental datasets obtained with high and medium field spectrometers indicate the accuracy improvement by 20-40% compared to the usual least-squares model fit.
-This paper considers model fitting approaches only in the frequency-domain; it is not clear whether similar improvements would be obtained for time-domain methods.
+The proposed adjustment procedure aims to account for all useful signals left in the residual spectrum after the usual least-squares fit, which can signify a case of model misspecification - a problem notoriously difficult to avoid in most model-based qNMR methods.
+Our alternative optimization criterion explicitly relies on the denoising of the residual spectrum and smoothing the remaining baseline and is particularly effective in correcting phasing errors.
+The results of analysis of experimental datasets obtained with high- and medium-field spectrometers indicate the accuracy improvement by 20 %-40 % compared to the usual least-squares model fit.
+While our examples are representative of spectra often encountered in industrial applications, the heuristic nature of our approach precludes a formal accuracy guarantee in different experimental conditions, and its use should be accompanied by empirical validation.
+This paper considers model fitting approaches only in the frequency domain; it is not clear whether similar improvements would be obtained for time-domain methods.

 Data availability.
-NMR spectra in the JCAMP-DX format are available as supplementary material.
+NMR spectra in the JCAMP-DX format are available as the Supplement.